 These are so easy to thaw and cook up.
 I love to cook a bunch of veggies in avocado oil, add the shrimp, and cook with coconut aminos, fish sauce, ginger, and sesame oil.
 Shrimp goes great with avocado, too, so grilling up some shrimp and eating it with a quick avocado-tomato salad is also a great option.

-Chicken sausage, like Aidelle’s or this brand from Aldi, are my personal favorites.
+Chicken sausage, like Aidelle’s is my personal favorite.
 Slice it up and eat it with roasted veggies, cook in some marinara with sliced peppers and onions, or just eat with a big side of raw kraut.

 Butter is one of those things that’s just always there for you.
 When I put together a quick meal and think, ok, what’s my healthy fat gonna be?
 There is ALWAYS butter.
 Put it on everything.
 Done.
 And the grass-fed butter has more omega-3’s and CLA (conjugated linoleic acid) than regular butter, so I recommend it if you can’t find it.
-Look for this kind at your local grocery store.
+Look for Kerrygold Irish Butter at your local grocery store.

 This is my one staple that is pretty perishable, but once avocados start to get soft, put them in the fridge to slow down the ripening process!
 They’ll last quite a while.
 Avocado has fiber + healthy fat, so it’s so good for blood sugar control and therefore, it’s quite the fat-burner.
 Top burgers with avo, put in a salad or make some Guacamole to top just about any dish and make it delicious.